| An Essay on

 themselves placed in second-level groupings: "Clothing and clothing

 accessories in fabric", "Cast iron, iron, steel", "Organic chemicals".
+This products nomenclature thus looks in practice like a

 set of nested divisions (2).
 Everything is grouped from the bottom up to a

 top, unspecified level which we might call "products".
+The nomenclature thus contains both highly aggregated levels

+and levels of detailed breakdown.
 A numerical code is attached to each basic class and to each

 node of the nomenclature.
 The numbers of all headings at a particular